AnnaLangener/QualitativeCodingApp/README.md

 Here we provide a shiny app that can be used by other researchers to code qualitative ESM data based on a given coding scheme.
-It contains several columns showing the raw observation (see screenshots below “activity_open”), the given code (“Code”), and additional information (such as feelings or who the activity was with).
+It contains several columns showing the raw observation (see screenshots below “activity_open”) and the given code (“Code”).
+To accommodate information from different coding dimensions (e.g., company mentioned alongside activities), our app includes two additional columns for capturing such information.
+The first column, “Additional Information,” is intended for details about participants' feelings and the social context during activities.
+The second column, “Other/Comments,” can be used for any other relevant information or observations.
 Our codes have a hierarchical structure and are therefore displayed in different colors.

 This app was build as part of the project “Assessing Daily Life
-Activities: Comparing Predefined Categories with the Qualitative Analysis of Open-Ended Responses in Experience Sampling Methodology (ESM)” Marie Stadel, Anna Langener, Laura Bringmann.
+Activities: Comparing Predefined Categories with the Qualitative Analysis of Open-Ended Responses in Experience Sampling Methodology (ESM)” Marie Stadel, Anna M. Langener, Katie Hoemann, Laura Bringmann.

 ![](Images/Example_app1.jpg)